merivale/victor/README.md

 One thing to say in general is that the satisfaction of some conditions with `Do` verbalities necessarily *takes time*, and that for this reason the `Ongoing` flag is typically called for when these verbalities occur in unelaborated messages: `"They are eating out"` rather than `"They eat out"`.
 The latter sentence has a perfectly sound interpretation (concerning their general eating habits), but it is an elaborated message; see [section 5.3](#53-conservative-regular-extended-and-scattered-messages).

 There is a degree of fluidity between `Be` verbalities and `Do` verbalities when the latter are either ongoing or passive.
-For example, the message encoded as `"It is interesting"` could be the result either of the `Be` verbality followed by a property encoded as `"interesting"`, or of the `Do "interest" Ongoing` verablity.
-Similarly, `"It is allowed"` could be the result either of the `Be` verbality followed by a property encoded as `"allowed"`, or of the `Do "allow" Passive` verablity.
+For example, the message encoded as `"It is interesting"` could be the result either of the `Be` verbality followed by a property encoded as `"interesting"`, or of the `Do "interest" Ongoing` verbality.
+Similarly, `"It is allowed"` could be the result either of the `Be` verbality followed by a property encoded as `"allowed"`, or of the `Do "allow" Passive` verbality.
 I suggest it doesn't much matter which analysis we opt for.
-Since my model only allows for one status following the verbality, however, a sentence like `"They are allowed in"` can only be the result of a passive `Do` verablity; the status generates the preposition `"in"`, and so `"allowed"` must be coming directly from the verbality in this case.
+Since my model only allows for one status following the verbality, however, a sentence like `"They are allowed in"` can only be the result of a passive `Do` verbality; the status generates the preposition `"in"`, and so `"allowed"` must be coming directly from the verbality in this case.

 When the `Be` verbality is paired with a status, typically no balances are required to make a complete condition.
 In some cases, however, with a suitable status, a balance can also be included: